arycama/arycama.github.io/_posts/2024-12-09-unity-code-architecture-things.md

 Nothing too complicated, a general Event System and Canvas for UI, as well as a Player Factory and Mission Controller.
 Once nice thing about a hierachical scene/system setup is that I don't need to worry too much about cleanup code.
 The scene can simply be reloaded which will unload everything, and then reloaded which will re-initialize everything, as well as dependencies.
 Global dependencies (Eg from the global scene) however will remain persistent, as expected.

 A note about scene loading, it's important that the dependency for a scene is set before it finishes loading.
-This can be achieved by callign Scenemanager.LoadSceneAsync, and then immediately afterwards, resolving the scene.
+This can be achieved by calling Scenemanager.LoadSceneAsync, and then immediately afterwards, resolving the scene.
 Unity scene loads always take at least one frame to complete, so this is safe.

 Now about that PlayerFactory, what does it do?
 It spawns the player of course, but why is this necessary?
 Well, various components need to be hooked up to the player.
 For example, UI prefabs displaying text, health, ammo count, a crosshair, etc. I like to keep my UI code seperated from gameplay, so that game code does not have knowledge of UI, but simply exposes read-only variables, such as current ammo etc. So our player factory can create the player, get its weapon component, and then create an AmmoText prefab, passing that weapon as an argument.